 The primary goal of the project is to instill a life-long environmental ethic and sense of environmental stewardship in 3rd graders.
 Grounded with an understanding of the importance to their lives of trees, natural resources, and the need to manage resources wisely, these students will be better equipped to make smart choices throughout their lives.
 For example, by understanding the energy and environmental costs of everyday products in their lives, food, packaging, etc., this generation will freely adopt recycling, reuse, and reduce as a lifestyle choice.
 In addition, these children can bring these and other sustainable concepts into their homes and school, and influence adult behaviors.

 The project has a number of secondary goals.
 The most important goal is sustainability, such that teachers, school administrators, the county 4-H Agent, 4-H or other interested high school students, and the Conservation Districts continue to support and implement the project every year.
 In this way, all youth in the county will cycle through the program, and learn and hopefully adopt environmental stewardship as a normal part of life.
 This project will give thousands of senior 4-H youth/high school students valuable leadership experience, public speaking opportunities, and the chance to experience teaching in an elementary school class.
 Given a positive experience, some of the high school students may consider teaching as a profession.
-Trees planted will be registered on the Join Us page, and count toward the goal of the 4-H Million Trees Project, a project intended to inspire millions of youth to plant trees to address issues of global deforestation and global climate change.
+Contact us so trees planted will be registered and count toward the goal of the 4-H Million Trees Project, a project intended to inspire millions of youth to plant trees to address issues of global deforestation and global climate change.

 This is a big and valuable project, so it is time to get started.
 Every day is a good day to plant a tree, so please contact us.